ilkkamtk/hybridisovellukset/Week4/zustand.md

 ## Lab assignment 1

 1. Create a new branch `zustand` with git.
 2. The goal of this exercise is to add commenting to the media items.
-The comments are shown in the `SingleView` component.
+The comments are shown in the `SingleView` or `Single` component.
 The comments are shown always, but the user can add a new comment only when the user is logged in.
 The state of the comments is managed with Zustand.
 3. Install Zustand to your project:

    ```bash